Camera movement helps make your videos more engaging and compelling by adding intrigue, interest, and suspense to scenes in your story.

 How to create a slide in Vyond

-While it is not possible to physically move a camera like this in Vyond, by using the camera tool along with motion paths, this look can be achieved!
+While it is not possible to physically move a camera like this in Vyond, by using the camera tool along with motion paths, this look can be easily achieved.

 - Add a Camera Movement to create the same movement as a pan.